avantarnikhare/neon-tac-toe-ai/README.md

 └── README.md            # Documentation
 ```
 ---
-**How it Works**
+## How it Works
-User Move: When a player clicks a cell, JavaScript sends the board state to the Python Backend via an API call.
+**User Move:** When a player clicks a cell, JavaScript sends the board state to the Python Backend via an API call.

-Server Processing: * The Python script validates the move.
+**Server Processing:** * The Python script validates the move.

 Checks for a winner or draw.

 If it's the Bot's turn, the Minimax Algorithm calculates the best possible move.

-Response: The server returns the updated board and game status to the frontend.
+**Response:** The server returns the updated board and game status to the frontend.

-Update: The UI updates instantly, playing sound effects and animations.
+**Update:** The UI updates instantly, playing sound effects and animations.

-**👨‍💻 Author**
+## 👨‍💻 Author
-**Avantar** A Fun Side Project created for learning and experimentation.
+**Avantar Nikhare** A Fun Side Project created for learning and experimentation.